Core Bursary - Frequently asked questions

 When is the Core Bursary deadline?

 The deadline for applications to the Core Bursary is the last day of the academic year in question.
-In 2015/16 this is 17th June 2016.
-If a student thinks they might not be able to meet the deadline because of problems obtaining their student finance, (for example see below), they should contact the Financial Support Team as soon as possible to explain their situation.
-In some cases, where the reasons for delay are outside the student's control, it may be possible to extend the deadline, but only if we are contacted before the deadline date and within a reasonable time of the problems becoming apparent.
+In 2017/18 this is 22nd June 2018.
+If you think you might not be able to meet the deadline because of problems obtaining your student finance, you should contact the Funding and Financial Support Team as soon as possible to explain your situation.
+In some cases, where the reasons for delay are outside the your control, it may be possible to extend the deadline, but only if we are contacted before the deadline date and within a reasonable time of the problems becoming apparent.

 How is the Core Bursary paid?

 The Core Bursary is paid directly to your bank account.
 You will therefore need to open a bank account to receive the bursary payment.
-There are two banks on University Park Campus or you can open an account with a bank at home before you come to Nottingham.
-Don't forget to enter your correct bank details onto the Student Portal/MyNottingham once you have registered at the University in September.
+Don't forget to enter your correct bank details via the bursary application page once you have registered at the University in September.
 Unfortunately the University is unable to make payments to a building society account with a roll number, unless it also has a unique eight digit account number.

 What if I haven't been financially assessed by Student Finance?

 In order to receive a University Core Bursary you must have been financially assessed by Student Finance for student funding purposes.
 You can apply online at www.gov.uk/studentfinance if you live in England.
 Scotland, Wales and Northern Ireland have their own student finance companies.